 Opening the Discussion

 GALS Inc. is about using education as the methodology for implementing a worldview based on movement, feminism, diversity, and social-emotional wellness.
-The members of our community write a monthly blog, exploring the GALS model and its impact on daily life.
+The members of our community contribute to a blog, exploring the GALS model and its impact on daily life.
 We are thought leaders in the discussion about gender equity, civil discourse, and public education.

 GALS uses modern research about the link between movement and cognitive achievement, the importance of diversity, and the impact of single-gender education as the basis of our pedagogy and approach in our schools.
 As an education organization, we aim to assess, learn, and continually refine our practices based on discoveries and human needs.
 There is a list of some of our resources below the blog.

 By Iriam, 12th grader at GALS Denver High School Running a mile for the first time is hard.
 Some people finish faster.
 They run on a flat track, with the end in plain sight.
 Others have obstacles in their way, and it is up to them to figure out how to get to the...

 by Kerrissa Heffernan In addition to my years of work in the field of community based learning, I coached a Division 1 women’s rugby team for over 15 years.
 Four days a week I would rush from my classroom at Brown University, changing my clothes and my pedagogical...

 by Nina Safane This year will be my last year at the Girls Athletic Leadership School.
 Friends, family, parents, students, mentors, and coworkers all have the same question: “why are you leaving?”
 In many ways, the thought of moving on leaves me speechless.
 But I...

 An Interview with Saira Rao By Catherine Henderson Saira Rao describes herself as a “wall-street lawyer turned novelist,” a title that immediately leaves room for a story.
 Raised in Richmond and educated at the University of Virginia, Saira “did everything right.”
 She...